by Lisette Sutherland

 Each team has a unique way of communicating.
 And each team has a particular combination of personality types.
 Just like an orchestra tunes up before a performance, or an athlete warms up before a practice, tuning a virtual team helps get everyone on the same page.

 In many of my interviews with remote teams, I hear that creating a basic set of guidelines helps decrease misunderstandings.
 And through my workshops, I learned that very few companies have team agreements in place.
-So I wanted to share the experience of our Happy Melly team (which is completely remote) in hopes that our experience might help your team.
+So I wanted to share the experience of our Management 3.0 team (which is completely remote) in hopes that our experience might help your team.

 Phil Montero, Founder of The Anywhere Office, introduced me to a system he designed for creating team agreements: the “ICC Workflow”.
 The idea is to divide work into three categories (Information, Communication, and Collaboration) and discuss the assumptions around these categories.